hyperledger-cacti/cacti/packages/cacti-plugin-ledger-connector-stellar/README.md

 This plugin provides `Cacti` a way to interact with Stellar networks.
 Using this we can perform:

 - Deploy Smart-contracts over the network.
 - Build and sign transactions.
-(WIP)
 - Invoke smart-contract functions that we have deployed on the network.
-(WIP)

 ## Summary